Abiel Osorio

-Abiel Alessio Osorio (born 13 June 2002) is an Argentine professional footballer who plays for Defensa y Justicia.
+Abiel Alessio Osorio (born 13 June 2002) is an Argentine professional footballer who plays for Spanish club Elche.

-Early and personal life

-The nephew of former professional footballer, Aldo Osorio, he joined Velez Sarsfield aged 13 years-old.
-He has earned the nickname ‘El Tanque’ due to his physicality.

 Career

+Vélez Sarsfield

-In July 2021, he signed his first professional contract with Club Atlético Vélez Sarsfield, agreeing a two-year deal.
+Osorio joined Velez Sarsfield at the age of 13, and signed his first professional contract with the club in July 2021, agreeing a two-year deal.
 The following season he made his first team debut, on 6 March 2022, in the Copa de la Liga Profesional against Estudiantes de La Plata.
 The next month he scored his first professional goal, on his first professional start, on 8 May 2022, in a 2–1 victory against Colón.

-He later extended his contract with the club until the end of 2024.
+Osorio later extended his contract with the club until the end of 2024.
+Due to the sexual abuse complaints, his contract with Vélez was terminated in April 2024.

-Since February 2024, he has faced a complaint for sexual violation and has been separated by the club.
+Defensa y Justicia

+On 14 July 2024, Osorio joined Defensa y Justicia.
+He immediately became a starter for his new side.

+Elche

+On 11 January 2026, shortly after being cleared of his accusations, Osorio signed a three-and-a-half-year contract with La Liga side Elche, being loaned back to Defensa y Justicia until June.